Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/developer-considerations/dev-workflow-codespaces.md

 #### Create the Rendering Host item

-Next open up Content Editor in your XM Cloud dev environment.
+Next open up Content Editor in your SitecoreAI dev environment.
 Navigate to `/sitecore/system/Settings/Services/Rendering Hosts`.
 Here we need to create a new predefined rendering host that points at your Codespaces site.

 Right-click the `Rendering Hosts` folder and insert a new Rendering Host item: